chrisvltn/blz-checkout/README.md

 # [Simple Checkout]

-*An simple 3-steps checkout developed with React and Redux based on an [Invision layout] and a [mocked API]*
+*A simple 3-steps checkout developed with React and Redux based on an [Invision layout] and a [mocked API]*

 ## [Live demo]